covjson/specification/spec.md

 - A parameter object may have any number of members (name/value pairs).
 - A parameter object must have a member with the name `"type"` and the value `"Parameter"`.
-- A parameter object must have a member with the name `"id"` where the value must be a string that is a unique identifier within the scope of the CoverageJSON object.
-The parameter `"id"` should be short, e.g. "WIND", as it is used in clients for conveniently accessing the corresponding range object in a coverage object (see section 3.3).
+- A parameter object may have a member with the name `"id"` where the value must be a string and should be a common identifier.
 - A parameter object may have a member with the name `"description"` where the value must be a string that is a, perhaps lengthy, textual description of the parameter.
 - A parameter object must have a member with the name `"observedProperty"` where the value is an object which must have the member `"label"` and which may have the members `"id"` and `"description"`.
 The value of `"label"` must be a string that is the name of the observed property and which should be short.
 If given, the value of `"id"` must be a string and should be a common identifier.
 If given, the value of `"description"` must be a string with a textual description of the observed property.
 - A parameter object may have a member with the name `"unit"` where the value is an object which must have either or both the members `"label"` or/and "`symbol`", and which may have the member `"id"`.
 If given, the value of `"symbol"` must be a string of the symbolic notation of the unit.
 If given, the value of `"label"` must be a string of the name of the unit and should be short.
 If given, the value of `"id"` must be a string and should be a common identifier.